cgrates/cgrates/docs/architecture.rst

       The DataDb user to sign in as. (default "cgrates") -old_dbdata_encoding string
-      The encoding used to store object data in strings -old_load_history_size int
+      The encoding used to store object data in strings -old_stordb_host string
-      Limit the number of records in the load history -old_stordb_host string
       The storDb host to connect to. (default "192.168.100.40") -old_stordb_name string